inexorgame-obsolete/wiki-mirror/3D-flowgraphs.md

 # Motivation
+*Building a new form of creativity in Inexor*
 ## What are Scripts and why are they important?
 Modern Embedded Scripting Languages deliver **flexibility**, **variety** and infinite room for **creativity** in game levels.
 They have other applications as well: What would the World Wide Web be without Javascript running fast as hell in your browser in this very moment?